 When driving on official college business, all drivers are to have a driver’s license recognized as valid under Washington state law.
 This license must be in the driver’s possession while operating any motor vehicle used for college business.
 In addition, those driving a POV on official college business must carry poof of valid insurance that complies with the State of Washington’s liability insurance laws.

 Except as otherwise provided by law, or by DES, college-owned or leased motor vehicles are to be used only for official college business.
 Any person exercising control over and/or operating the vehicle is expressly prohibited from transporting unauthorized passengers.

 - a.
 Operate the vehicle at all times in a professional and safe manner, and comply with applicable traffic laws and regulations,

 - b.
 Promptly pay fines to the issuing agency for all parking tickets, citations or infractions received while operating a college vehicle.
 The payment is the sole obligation and responsibility of the driver and will NOT be reimbursed by the college,

 - c.
 Notify the manager/supervisor by the end of the next business day upon notification by the applicable licensing agency that his/her driver’s license has been suspended, revoked, or otherwise determined to be invalid,

-Managers/supervisors will identify employees/students that they wish to designate as college drivers and provide information to the office of the Vice President for Finance and Administration.
+Managers/supervisors will identify employees/students that they wish to designate as college drivers and provide information and a completed “Authorized Driver Acknowledgement Form” to the office of the Vice President for Finance and Administration.